-So you heard the word 'self sufficiency' floating around and probably think of it as - moving to the country side with a huge land to raise animals & maintain gardens and living off the grid, right?
+So you heard the word 'self sufficiency' floating around and probably think of it as - moving to the country side with a huge land to raise animals & maintain gardens and living off of the grid, right?
 That maybe one version of being self sufficient but for people who want to get started or start contributing little things, nirvana state of being self sufficient may scare us off.
 So my goal in this article is to share 5 simple ways anyone can get started with self sufficiency and yes that 'anyone' includes even the IT crowd.

 1. Start a veggie garden

 An extension to this lifecycle is to save the seeds from the crops.
 As it turns out, the plants evolve over time to the conditions that they grow in and saving the seeds from the plants we grow will give us good yield in the long run.
-I was lucky enough to get the seeds from my friends and am practicing the collection myself as well.

 3. Upgrade your shelter

 Now upgrading your shelter doesn't mean that you equip it with the most up-to-date appliances, and smart home devices.
 Instead, upgrade your house with the equipment that you need to enhance your self sufficiency.
 A good step to begin with this tip is to equip your house with Solar panels and have some kind of rain water harvesting system if you have your own property.
 If you live in an apartment, a good upgrade to your house can be small patio garden.
 Whether you are in a house or an apartment, consider doing little things that will move you towards the ultimate end goal.

 One of the best upgrade you can do to your shelter is downsizing it if you are a small family like us.
 Generally, the more space you have the more furniture you have to fill it up and more time & energy you have to spend to clean it.
 Instead the saved time can be spent on gardening or DIYs.